top of page

 I’ve been thinking a lot about roadblocks lately—the kind that show up in the middle of our lives without warning.
 The kind that forces you to slam on the brakes and sit there for a minute, staring at something you didn’t ask for and definitely didn’t plan on.

-That’s a heavy realization—especially when the thing blocking you is something (or someone) you once cared deeply about.
-Or something you’ve tolerated for too long.
+That realization can be heavy—especially when the thing blocking you is something you once cared deeply about.
+Something you’ve tolerated too long.
 Or something you’ve convinced yourself you can work around.

 But here’s what I’m learning: